-The driver nods reluctantly as he is unable to remove his gaze from the fearsome spectre standing before them.
+The driver nods reluctantly though he is unable to remove his gaze from the fearsome spectre.

 ‘How dare you infect my homeland with your presence you vile, disgusting creature.
 Have we not suffered enough at the hands of your war mongering race?’ says the commander in a scathing tone.

 He takes another step closer towards his foe.